DZorikhin/co2_emissions/README.md

 Dataset provides model-specific fuel consumption ratings and estimated carbon dioxide emissions for new light-duty vehicles for retail sale in Canada.

 The dataset used in this project has been taken from [Kaggle](https://www.kaggle.com/debajyotipodder/co2-emission-by-vehicles?select=CO2+Emissions_Canada.csv).
 This Kaggle dataset is a compiled version of data provided by Government of Canada ([Original data](https://open.canada.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64#wb-auto-6)) and contains data for 7 years.
-Also, dataset and data description files have been uploaded to the project repository.
+Also, dataset `co2_emissions.csv` and data description `data_description.csv` files have been uploaded to the project repository.

 ## Variables